LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 #.
 Look for the Mono downloads link.
 Link on OS-X.
    You want to get the latest *stable* version of Mono for OS X. For this class, you need version 2.10 or later, though preferably 3.2.4 or later.

-#.
-They remind you to get Mono, and provide a link, but you should already have it.

-#.
-For OS X, the Xamarin Studio SDK is distributed as a DMG disk image.
-You'll need
-   to download this image and double-click it.
-Open the image and run the installer.
+Choose the MRE version.
+   It installs directly.
 Administrative privileges are required to run the installer, so if you do not know this information, please stop here.

 Here is how to do a quick sanity check of your Mono setup:

 #.
 Go to Applications -> Utilities and launch the Terminal
-   application, or quicker, enter terminal in Spotlight.
+   application, or quicker: enter terminal in Spotlight.
    (Terminal is how you get to a command-line shell in OS X.)

 #.
 You'll see a prompt that looks like this